-February 2019 v3
+March 2026 v4

-Welcome as a Member of Woodland Aero Modelers.
-WAM was founded in 1936 and is an AMA (Academy of Model Aeronautics) Chartered Club #279.
-We have about 85 members of all ages and always welcome new members of any age and of any experience.
+Woodland Aero Modelers (WAM) is AMA (Academy of Model Aeronautics) Chartered Club #279.
+We have about 60 members of all ages, and always welcome new members of any age and of any experience.

-Please read this document and attachments as it will provide you with lots of useful information, regardless if you are new to the hobby or a veteran flyer.
+This handbook will provide useful information, whether you are new to the hobby, or a veteran flyer.
 Please speak to, call or email one of the Executive Committee Members if you are unsure of anything.
-All contact information is on our website.

-This is your Club so please get involved where you can.
-Without enough volunteers we can’t continue to run the Club.
-The Executive Committee loves to hear about new ideas whether they are about new Club activities, events, participation in non-Club events, reaching out to prospective members or anything related to the Club.
+This is your Club, so please get involved where you can.
+Volunteers are needed to run the Club.
+The Executive Committee loves to hear about new ideas whether they are about new Club activities, events, participation in non-Club events, reaching out to prospective members, or anything related to the Club.

-Have fun flying; read, understand and follow the Flying Field Rules, but please remember that above all SAFETY COMES FIRST, and that includes yourself, fellow WAM Members and pilots and the general public using the Forest Preserve.
+Have fun flying; read, understand and follow the Flying Field Rules, but please remember that above all SAFETY COMES FIRST, and that includes yourself, fellow WAM Member pilots, and the general public using the Forest Preserve.

 Field Access

 Exit east off Lemont Rd onto Bluff Rd.
 In approximately half a mile you will come to a locked gate.
-WAM’s padlock is #1113 and as a Member you will get a key.
-If when you arrive/leave the gate is open then leave it open, otherwise always re-lock the gate making sure to only link our padlock to one chain link.
+WAM’s padlock is #1113.
+A Member you will get a key.
+When you arrive and leave, always re-lock the gate making sure to only link our padlock to one chain link.
 If there is someone behind you when entering, ask who they are; do not presume they are a WAM Member and just let them in.
 The padlock is changed once a year, usually the day after the March meeting.
-New keys will be available at the March meeting, or at any meeting after that, or from some of the Club Officers.
-To receive a new key your Club and AMA memberships must be current.
+New keys will be available at the March meeting, or at any meeting after that, or from the Club Secretary.
+To receive a new key, your Club and AMA memberships must be current.

 Parking

 Please drive slowly and considerately along Bluff Rd from the gate to the parking area.
-There are often pedestrians, cyclists, other vehicles and deer on the road.
+There are often pedestrians, cyclists, other vehicles, and deer on the road.
 The railway is “live” and in use, although the trains are infrequent, short and travel slowly.
 Take care when arriving at the parking area as the path that pedestrians and cyclists use merges with our parking area.
 If parking on the east side, park perpendicular to the wire rope fence, leaving access to the path to the flying field.
 If parking on the west side park parallel to the grass verge.

 Access Hours

 The following are rules laid down by the Forest Preserve.
-We can access the field from sunrise till an hour after sunset.
-However, we are only permitted to fly from 9am till an hour after sunset.
+We can access the field from one hour after sunrise until one hour after sunset.
+However, we are only permitted to fly from 9am until an hour after sunset.
+I am going to check with FPDDC to be sure these hours are current.
 This applies to all aircraft no matter how they are powered.
-The Club is currently in discussion with the Forest Preserve to see if electric planes can be flown earlier.
 We can fly seven days a week.

 Pits Area

-The pits, as detailed in the attached field layout diagram, is a NO flying or taxiing zone.
-In the pits you will find three flight stands, a large table, the storage unit with table top, two picnic benches, folding chairs and a fourth flight station.
-Members of the public are allowed in the pits but should be supervised around running engines and motors.
+The pits, as detailed in the field layout diagram on page 8 of this document, is a NO flying or taxiing zone.
+In the pits, you will find six flight stands, a large table, the storage unit with table top, two picnic benches, and folding chairs.
+Members of the public are allowed in the pits, but should be supervised around running engines and motors.